SQL errors during site migration

 Unknown collation: 'utf8mb4_unicode_520_ci'

-Problem here is that one of the database tables have a definition that is not supported on the target database engine.
+The problem here is that one of the database tables has a definition that is not supported on the target database engine.
 For every major release, MySQL/MariaDB comes up with some new charsets, which is not supported in older versions.

-So if a table is created on the latest version of MySQL with one of the new charsets, that table would give errors when trying to migrate it to a site using a older version of MySQL.
+So if a table is created on the latest version of MySQL with one of the new charsets, that table may cause errors when you try to migrate it to a site using an older version of MySQL.

 Solution:

-You need to change the charset of the problematic tables to one that is supported on both version of MySQL.
+You need to change the charset of the problematic tables to one that is supported on both versions of MySQL.

 Error in database migration for table X - It is not transferred